Gender Gap in Roles and Compensation for IT Pros?

 Over time women have assumed more of a management role in IT departments - however they still lag men in both responsibility and compensation

 Gender Gap in Roles and Compensation for IT Pros?
-In the process of collecting data for Janco;'s mid-year salary survey we have found the the gender gap within IT organizations is narrowing but still there.
+In the process of collecting data for Janco;'s mid-year salary survey we have found that the gender gap within IT organizations is narrowing but still there.
 Of the IT professionals paid over $125,000 are more likely to be men the women.
 At the same time, women are a greater percentage of those paid under $50,000.

 When we look at the roles that women play within IT, 41% of the women who are in IT now are project managers, middle managers and CIOs.
 Women feel they are paid less for the same job (47%) versus men (22%) who feel women are paid less.

 Of the IT professionals who are paid more than $125,000 women seem to be closing the gap.
 In our survey we are finding that 22% of the women in IT make more than $125,000 versus 35% of the men.

 Our on the subjective side our other preliminary findings are:

 - 17% of women say there is no glass ceiling in IT, compared to 34% of men who say no ceiling exists.

 - 75% of women say female IT workers face different career challenges than their male counterparts, compared to just 55% of men who feel the same way.

 - 16% of females say being a woman presents an advantage in the IT industry, compared to 28% of men who say it's an advantage.

 - 15% of women in IT say they're equally compensated for their work compared to men, as opposed to 38% of males who say women are equally compensated.